 This course introduces students to the study of how language is acquired and learned, concepts and methods of analyzing language, and how the linguistics field relates to regional, social and gender differences in language.
 It also explores the origin and development of languages through time, writing systems, and the complexities of written and spoken language.

-MnTC (GELS): Global Perspective Goal (08), Hist/Soc/Behav Sci Goal (05), Upper Division Liberal Studies Goal (LS)
+MnTC (GELS): Hist/Soc/Behav Sci Goal(o5), Global Perspective Goal(o8), Upper Division Liberal Studies Goal(LS) Other Information: Community Engagement